Hello! You’ve found Mandy’s Princess Rating System!

 This is a book (and Princess story) that I very much enjoyed.
 However, there was just something major that was missing from it that really just made me love it.
 It is a book (or mermaid story) that I so totally enjoy at the time and feel some sort of feels, but either right after or sometime later, I’m left feeling like there was just supposed to be more from it.
 I may have also had some sort of major problem with it that made me knock down a star (i.e. intense teenage rebellion that made me question my sanity when I agreed with King Triton instead of our main heroine).

 This book (movie) was soooo close to being perfect, but there was only one big irk or feeling of needing something more that made me push it down half a crown.
 I still liked everything about it for the most part, but there was just that one thing that had me on the fence about and not deciding to overlook it.

-5 Stars: Mulan, Rapunzel, Tiana, and Aurora (Sleeping Beauty)
+5 Stars: Mulan, Rapunzel, Tiana, OR Aurora

 - Mulan: this book was just majorly kickbutt.
 Whether it was the main character, the

 romance, the plot, the storyline, the overall concept – it had me feeling like I was saving China myself.
 It also probably has a strong female lead or storyline that had me not even caring about the romance and if hot men needed to appear to help me further the storyline – although Donny Osmond singing would probably be appreciated.

 - Rapunzel: the romance was everythingggggg.
 It made me feel the feels, see shooting stars, have major heart eyes, and pray for happily ever afters for everyone.
 This book is probably full of cliches, but the adorable, cheesy goodness is amazing.
 It also probably has some major funnies – and hopefully some major frying pan action.